Induction Ceremony Information

 Parents: Please arrive to the Chapel between 2:30-2:50

-Students: Please meet at Armory 0126 between 2:15-2:30.
+Students: Please meet at the Armory between 2:15-2:30.
+If your last name begins with letters A-L, you will report to the Armory room 0131.
+If your last name begins with letters M-Z, you will report to the Armory in room 0135.
 You will line up for the induction ceremony in the Armory and walk over to the Chapel for the Induction Ceremony at approximately 2:45.
 Certificates and pins will be handed out.
 Additional information will be sent to inductees via email before the ceremony.
 Dress will be business casual.

 Parking for the ceremony:

 The following lots will be available on the day of the Induction Ceremony for parking.
 Please note any restrictions.

 1. Armory (located behind the Main Administration Building).

 2. Lot L

 4. Lot C1 – make sure you park in a non-numbered parking space.
 Any spaces that are numbered and part of the pay station will require you to pay.

 5. Regents Parking Garage – do not park in numbered spaces or in metered spaces unless you are going to pay.

 Here is a link to the visitors map: http://www.transportation.umd.edu/parking/maps/map_visitor.pdf